fdazen/fda-documentation/single_reservation.md

 title: Single Reservation
 tags:
   - single reservation
-keywords: "single entry reservation, reservation, how to make a reservation, folio, cancel, check-in, check-out, no show"
+keywords: "single entry reservation, reservation, how to make a reservation, folio, cancel, check-in, check-out, no show, post add-on, POS items"
 last_updated: "December 15th, 2015"
 summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
 They represent one of many Bootstrap options you can include in your theme.
 published: true